nikolashn/basque/MANUAL.md

 ## The C Basque compiler
 The C Basque compiler compiles to statically-linked Linux ELF64 executables, with no section headers or symbol table.

+### ELF program layout
+Only 2 ELF segments (both LOAD) are generated: a header segment and a code segment.
+There are no sections.
+Thus there is no data, bss, etc., and so (also since there is currently no heap) all data is stored on the stack.

 ### Calling convention
 For built in funcs, the C Basque compiler will pass the first argument for a call to RAX, then the rest on the stack.
 For user made funcs, all arguments are passed on the stack.
 RSP, RBP, and R8 - R15 must be preserved by funcs (currently not fully implemented as R8 - R15 are not yet used by user made funcs).
 Return values, like arguments, are stored first in RAX, then on the stack.